 The stormlands are one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
-The Kingdom of the Storm was a sovereign nation until the War of Conquest, in which the last Storm King was slain.
+The Kingdom of the Storm was a sovereign nation until Aegon's Conquest, in which the last Storm King was slain.
 The region is so-named for the savage and frequent autumn storms that batter the coast after beginning in the Summer Sea.

 The stormlands are ruled from the castle of Storm's End by House Baratheon.
 Notable bannermen of the region include Buckler, Caron, Connington, Dondarrion, Errol, Estermont, Penrose, Selmy, Staedmon, Swann, Tarth, and Wylde.
 Noble bastards raised in the stormlands are given the surname Storm.

 The stormlands are bordered to the north by the crownlands, west by the Reach, south by Dorne and the Sea of Dorne, and east by Shipbreaker Bay and the narrow sea.
 They are one of the smaller regions of Westeros, a land of harsh mountains, stony shores, and verdant forests, including the kingswood and the rainwood along Cape Wrath.
 Major rivers include the Slayne and part of the Wendwater.

 The windswept plains and grasslands of the Dornish Marches, located in the south-west in a long salient along the Red Mountains, serve as an effective buffer zone between the stormlands and their old enemies of the Reach and Dorne.